Stanford-AIMI/RRG24/index.md

 ### 2.4 Test

-The ground-truth of the test-set will be provided at the end of the challenge.
+The ground truth of the test set will be provided at the end of the challenge.

 ### 3. Metrics